Deeves/TinyMUD/docs/architecture.md

 ## Where the AI fits

 If a Gemini API key is configured, the server builds a prompt using both the player’s and NPC’s character sheets and asks Gemini to reply.
 Without a key, a friendly fallback reply is sent so the game remains playable offline.

+## Glossary (terminology)

+- Room name (user input): Human-friendly string admins/players type in commands.
+We fuzzy-resolve these (exact, case-insensitive exact, unique prefix, unique substring) to a concrete room id.
+- Room id (internal): Stable identifier string used as the key in `world.rooms` and persisted in `world_state.json`.
+Doors and stairs store target room ids.
+- Door name: Human-facing label for a connector inside a room (e.g., "oak door", "north door").
+Each door name maps to a target room id and also has a stable `door_id` UUID for persistence.
+- Stairs: Optional up/down connectors; each direction stores a target room id and has its own stable UUID.
+- Player display name: Human-friendly name shown in chat.
+Players are addressed by display name in commands, resolved fuzzily.
+- Player SID: Ephemeral socket connection id for the current session.
+- Player/User id: Stable UUID stored on the server; not typed by users.
+- NPC name: Human-facing name used in chat and commands; internally each NPC also has a stable UUID (`npc_ids`).